Nevermore520/NeuronTools/Example/README.md

 ![alt tag](https://github.com/Nevermore520/NeuronTools/blob/master/Example/tree%20plots/swc_with_func_val_T3.png)

 # Persistent Diagrams
 Below are persistent diagrams of those three neuron trees.
-These diagrams are computed based on the euclidean distance shown in the plots above, which works as function values inside each trees.
+These diagrams are computed based on the euclidean distance shown in the plots above, which works as function values inside each tree.
 Note that tree 2 and tree 3 have some same points as tree 1, and they have their own points near the diagonal y = x.
 This is caused by the perturbation of tree 2 and tree 3 from tree 1.
 <p align="center">
   <b>Persistent Diagram of Neuron Tree 1</b><br>
 </p>